PagerTree/pt4-docusaurus/blog/top-5-best-pagerduty-alternatives-in-2024.md

 ### OnPage

 [OnPage](https://www.onpage.com/) offers “incident alert management”.
-They primarily target the healthcare industry, including hospitals, doctors, and nurses.&#x20;
+They primarily target the healthcare industry, including hospitals, doctors, and nurses.

 OnPage's primary benefit is that it offers HIPPA-compliant notifications.
 If you are looking for a healthcare-centric tool, OnPage could be for you.
 If you are not in the healthcare space, we suggest looking at another tool.
 OnPage's user interface and on-call scheduler lack modern ease of use.
 Only their marketing has adapted to target the IT space.
 Additionally, pricing is only offered in yearly installments.